This breed is also known as the "Little Lion Dog" for their bravery and manes.

 Adult dogs should eat between a half cup and a full cup of food split over one or two meals a day.
 Fresh water should always be readily available as well.
 Keep in mind that Lowchen have an appetite to match their anxiety.
 Overeating is common in this breed, so keeping a strict eating schedule and monitoring weight fluctuations is critical to keep your dog healthy.

 At A-Z Animals, we prefer Eukanuba Adult Small Bites Dry Dog Food as the best dog food for Lowchens.

 That’s due to the chicken-based diet’s natural glucosamine, which helps fortify the joints and guard against conditions like hip dysplasia and patellar luxation.
 There’s also DHA, important for brain function and beta-carotene for eye health.
 This kibble has a special design to help keep the gums and teeth clean.

-Here’s where you can find Eukanuba Small Bites dog food on amazon.
+Here’s where you can find Eukanuba Small Bites dog food on Chewy and Amazon.